3vilM33pl3/vscode-rust-test-adapter/README.md

 **This is a fork of the original.
 This version navigates to the test location if you click on the test.**

 ## Install
-[Download release](https://github.com/3vilM33pl3/vscode-rust-test-adapter/releases/download/v0.11.3/vscode-rust-test-adapter-0.11.3.vsix) and install in VSCode from command pallet: Extensions: Install from VSIX....
+[Download VSIX package](https://github.com/3vilM33pl3/vscode-rust-test-adapter/releases/) and install in VSCode from command pallet: Extensions: Install from VSIX....

 ***************************************